jxjo/Xoptfoil2/docs/airfoil_optimization/airfoil_geometry.md

 A reversal is detected based on a threshold value, which has a default value of 0.1.
 If this value is increased to 0.5, for example, significantly fewer or none of these jags are detected.
 However, there is also a greater risk that genuine reversals will no longer be recognized.

+{: .tip }
-In such a case, it is better to 'smooth' the airfoil before the actual optimization run with the `smooth_seed` option.
-This is particularly advisable for a Hicks-Henne based optimization [see Hicks-Henne shape function].
+In case of 'spikes', smooth the airfoil before the actual optimization run with the `smooth_seed` option.
+This is particularly advisable when using `hicks-henne` shape functions.

 ### Curvature at trailing edge